longturn/freeciv21/docs/Coding/mapgen.rst

 new river mouths are only added with a 1% probability.
 Instead, when the random tile is next to an existing river, the river grows in this direction.
 Further conditions for rivers to grow require that the new tile has no cardinally adjacent ocean and at most one adjacent ocean, and furthermore at most two adjacent rivers.
+Dry tiles are also penalized by dropping them with a 50% chance.
 In this way the rivers slowly grow inwards.

 Terrains are placed in a similar way: tiles are picked at random and terrain is assigned to them until reaching their expected number.
 This is done by groups of